-Likely developments
+Likely Developments

 SEGC has conditionally approved the application by a licensed market operator to become a member of SEGC.
-SEGC continues to work with the market operator to finalise their membership.
+SEGC continues to work with the market operator and the market operator is working through a number of regulatory matters in order to finalise their membership.
 If the market operator is admitted as a member, this may require further review of the governance, operations and management of the SEGC and the NGF.
 The admission of a new member may also affect the minimum amount.
-The conditional approval will lapse if the conditions are not fulfilled by 31 December 2018, unless the SEGC Board determines otherwise.
+The conditional approval will lapse if the conditions are not fulfilled by 31 December 2019, unless the SEGC Board determines otherwise.